edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 mkdir cdhit_rep_seqs/
 ```
 ```
-pick_rep_set.py -i cdhit_picked_otus/combined_seqs_otus.txt -f combined_fasta/combined_seqs.fna -o cdhit_rep_seqs/cdhit_rep_seqs.fasta -l cdhit_rep_seqs/cdhit_rep_seqs.log
+pick_rep_set.py -i cdhit_picked_otus/combined_seqs_otus.txt -f combined_fasta/combined_seqs.fna -o cdhit_rep_seqs/cdhit_rep_seqs.fasta -l cdhit_rep_seqs/cdhit_rep_seqs.log -n 100
 ```
 As before, we specify the input files (the script needs the OTU clusters and the raw sequence file as input), and then we additionally specified the a new directory for the results.
-Inspect the head of the new fasta file, cdhit_rep_seqs.fasta
+Inspect the head of the new fasta file, cdhit_rep_seqs.fasta.

   ![img8](https://github.com/edamame-course/docs/raw/gh-pages/img/QIIMETutorial1_IMG/IMG_08.jpg)

   As before, we see the OTU ID given first (consecutively, starting with 0), and then the sequence ID of the representative sequence, and then the full nucleotide information for the sequence.
 Notice that for OTU 0, which only had one sequence in its "cluster", is defined by that one sequence.
 Don't be shy - go ahead and compare it to the combined_seqs_otus.txt file of OTU clusters.
   Take a gander at the log file, as well.

 6. **Align representative sequences.**
+Navigate back to the QIIMETutorial directory.
 We will align our representative sequences using PyNAST, which uses a "gold" reference template for the alignment.
 QIIME uses a "gold" pre-aligned template made from the greengenes database.
 The default alignment to the template is minimum 75% sequence identity and minimum length 150.
 The default minimum length is not great for short reads like we have, so we will be more generous and change the default.
 What should we change it to?
 ```
-count_seqs.py -i cdhit_rep_seqs.fasta
+count_seqs.py -i cdhit_rep_seqs/cdhit_rep_seqs.fasta
 ```
 Given that our average assembled read length is ~252 bp, let's decide that at least 100 bp must align.
 We will have the `-e` option to 100.
 The alignment will take a few minutes.
 Documentation for `align_seqs.py` is [here](http://qiime.org/scripts/align_seqs.html).
 ```
-align_seqs.py -i cdhit_rep_seqs/cdhit_rep_seqs.fasta -o pynast_aligned/ -e 100 -v
+align_seqs.py -i cdhit_rep_seqs/cdhit_rep_seqs.fasta -o pynast_aligned/ -e 100
 ```
 Navigate into the pynast_aligned directory.
 There are three files waiting there:  one file of sequences that failed to align, one of sequences that did align, and a log file.
 Inspect each.
 ```